dane-johnson/couch/roadmap.md

 We're going to use a pretty basic Phong lighting system, with Flat and Garourd shaders available (This was all that was available on the PSX!)

+## Bump in the road (1/23/21)
+Not sure where to go next.
+I changed to using OBJ files for meshes, which I might need to revert (shitty animation support).
+There are a number of systems I want to add next
+- GUI (dearimgui or Nuklear) (Maybe expose a raw opengl context for these?)
+- Physics engine (Bullet)
+- Animation system
+- General code cleanup
+- Scene editor
+- Rest of lighting engine (point lights, spotlights)
+- Audio engine

+## Physics
+Yeah sure let's do physics
+- [ ] Static, Kinematic and Rigidbodies
+- [ ] Collision areas
+- [ ] Ray tracing